Skip to main content

 • Soil compaction in sensitive habitat from human uses.

-• Location of human activities and potential impacts to foraging, nesting, and breeding birds
+• Location of human activities and impacts to foraging, nesting, and breeding birds.

-• Disruption to bird behaviors and birds themselves from fly field activities.
+• Disruption to bird behavior and birds themselves from fly field activities.

-• Human encroachment into sensitive and endangered plant and animal species.
+• Human encroachment into sensitive and endangered plant and animal species’ habitat.

 What You Can Do: